shreshthbirla/character-device-driver/README.md

  kmalloc():- used to allocate the memory in kernel space.

  kfree():- used to free the previously allocated memory in kernel space.

+ module_init() & module_exit():- are the calling functions, which will call their respective functions.